glfw/glfw/README.md

  - Bugfix: Initialization failed on headless systems
  - Bugfix: The cached current context could get out of sync
+ - [Cocoa] Bugfix: The cached `NSScreen` for a monitor could get out of sync

 ## Contact